Early Life

 Rise to Success

-Kuok started his career trading soft commodities at Kuok Oils and Grains.
-He became the managing director and developed the Pasir Gudang Edible Oils refining complex in Johor and China's first edible oil refinery.
+Kuok started his career at Kuok Oils and Grains.
+He became the managing director and developed edible oil refining complexes in Malaysia and China.
 In 1991, he co-founded Wilmar International with Martua Sitorus.
-Starting with seed capital from his family home, Wilmar grew rapidly in the Indonesian edible oil market, developing oil palm plantations and refineries.
-A key moment was the 2007 merger with the Kuok Group's assets, significantly expanding Wilmar's scale.
+Wilmar grew rapidly in the Indonesian edible oil market and expanded into oil palm plantations, refineries, and key markets like China and India.
+A significant milestone was the 2007 merger with the Kuok Group's assets, which dramatically increased Wilmar's scale.

 Key Business Strategies